Android 12: Everything we know so far about Google’s next big update, with changes from Beta 5!

 As you can see in the screenshots above, when a call is going on, and the user leaves the main calling screen, Android 12 will show a prominent chip in the status bar that shows the duration of the call.
 Android 11 currently doesn’t show the duration of your ongoing call in the status bar.
 To check the call duration, you have to either return to the main calling screen or pull down the notification tray.

 Background Changing Conversation Widget

-We confirmed the Conversations widget indeed changes its background when a message contains 2 or more exclamation marks.
-We also discovered that the background can change when 2 or more question marks are contained in the message or if there’s a mix of question and exclamation marks, and there’s a change when there is repeated emoji use.
+We confirmed the Conversations widget indeed changes its background when a message contains two or more exclamation marks.
+We also discovered the background can change when two or more question marks are contained in the message or if there’s a mix of question and exclamation marks, and there’s a change when there is repeated emoji use.